-- No, unless you do not vote in any election for four successive years. - However, you must notify the Board of Elections if you change your place of residence from one precinct to another within a county, or from one county to another (this will require filling out a registration form), or if you change your name.
+No, unless you do not vote in any election for four successive years or if you move to a different county.

+However, you must notify the board of elections if you change your place of residence from one precinct to another within a county, or from one county to another (this will require filling out a registration form), or if you change your name.